Introducing Fish Into Your Aquaponics System

 My advice is to give it a day or three before attempting to feed.

 As mentioned, trout will be ready to feed and it will be very unlikely that you will ever have any problems getting them to feed.
-However the more nervous and shy fish, Sliver Perch, and especially Barramundi are unlikely to want to feed for a day or more.
+However the more nervous and shy fish, Sliver Perch and Barramundi are unlikely to want to feed for a day or more.